-For flexibility and tax-efficient management, the bond will be set up as a series of individual policy segments rather than just one policy.
+For flexibility and tax-efficient management, your bond will be set up as a series of individual policy segments, rather than just one policy.
 We have discussed how this can help with your objective of investing for tax efficiency as it enables your trustees to surrender or assign individual policy segments from the bond to the beneficiaries after your death.

-The bond can be set up with up to 9,999 segments provided the minimum amount of £500 for each segment is met.
-If no segments are selected in the application form, the bond will automatically be set up with the maximum number of segments available for the investment amount.
-Furthermore, for each segment still in force after 99 years, Utmost International Isle of Man Limited will pay the higher of a Guaranteed Maturity Value or the unit value due under the segment.
-The Guaranteed Maturity Value can be summarised as twice the initial investment into the segment, plus up to twice any additional investments into the policy (after the policyholder's death and subject to a sliding scale over time), minus the withdrawals taken from the bond.
+The bond can be set up with between 1 and 9,999 segments provided the minimum amount of £500 for each segment is met.
+Furthermore, for each segment still in force after 99 years, Utmost PanEurope dac will pay the higher of a Guaranteed Maturity Value or the unit value due under the segment.
+The Guaranteed Maturity Value can be summarised as: